Guido Pella: Junior career

-2006–2011
+2007–2011: Pro beginnings

-Pella started playing Futures tournaments in 2005, winning his first at Peru F3 in July 2008 without dropping a set.
+Pella started playing Futures tournaments in 2005.

+In July 2008 He won his first F3 event in Peru without dropping a set.
 In the following years, he won six further Futures titles, all of them on clay.
 His first Challenger final came at Guayaquil, Ecuador in November 2011, losing the match to Matteo Viola in straight sets.
 He finished the 2011 season ranked world no. 350 in singles and no. 501 in doubles.

 2012: Grand Slam & top 100 in singles & top 200 in doubles debut

 Pella started his 2012 Challenger season in March, capturing his first title in that category at the Salinas Challenger in Ecuador, with a victory over Paolo Lorenzi in the final round.
 The following month, he won his first doubles Challenger title at the Pereira Challenger in Colombia, partnering Martín Alund.

 In May, he entered the French Open qualifying draw, losing in the first round to former world no. 2 Tommy Haas.
 In August, he won his first hard-court tournament at the Manta Challenger, beating Maximiliano Estévez in the final.

 In the US Open, he made it through the qualifying stage of the tournament, beating Lukáš Rosol to reach his first Grand Slam main-draw match, which he lost to Nikolay Davydenko in four sets.
 In September, he defeated Alex Bogomolov Jr. and Leonardo Kirche on his way to win the Campinas Challenger in Brazil.

 He cracked the top 100 for the first time after winning the 2012 ATP Challenger Tour Finals, defeating Adrian Ungur in the final round.
 Pella finished the year ranked world no. 97 in singles and world no. 187 in doubles, a career high and a 249-spots improvement since the beginning of the season.